-Like going on a date with your long-time crush, or getting a long due promotion; a healthy white smile is a dream for many.
+Like going on a date with your long-time crush, or getting along due to promotion; a healthy white smile is a dream for many.
 And it’s not a shocker considering the importance of a healthy white smile in an individual’s personality.
 Having a healthy white smile adds to a person’s appearance and makes them look pleasing and attractive.
-It boosts one’s confidence and makes one feel good about oneself.
+It boasts one’s confidence and makes one feel good about oneself.

 A decent eating routine that gives satisfactory sustenance can help advance solid teeth.
 Numerous supplements, including vitamin C and D, calcium, and others, are basic to oral wellbeing.